 Key Stage 1 study the lives of significant historical figures and key events in British history e.g. Bonfire night and the story of Guy Fawkes, as well as studying local history.

 Each year we celebrate Remembrance Day commemorations where children purchase poppies and a two minutes silence is held.
-This year, 2014, being the commemoration of the outbreak of the First World War we held a special Assembly.

 Through the Rights Respecting global work we support the International charity, Water Aid.
 We also support a national charities such as Children in Need, and we support a local food bank during our Harvest festival.